 Until the applicable ownership requirement set forth above is attained, (a) our executive officers (other than the CEO) shall be required to retain ownership of 50% of the "net shares" (as defined below) received, and (b) our CEO and each non-employee director shall be required to retain ownership of 75% of the net shares received.
 Following attainment of the applicable ownership requirement (and so long as it remains so), (i) our executive officers (other than the CEO) shall be required to hold 50% of the net shares received, and (ii) our CEO and each non-employee director shall be required to hold 75% of the net shares received, in each case, for a period of one year from the date of receipt of such shares.
 "Net shares" is defined as the number of shares of the Company's common stock that remain after the exercise of stock options or the vesting of restricted or performance shares less the number of shares that are sold or netted against the award to pay any applicable exercise price or withholding taxes.
 Shares that count toward meeting the ownership requirements include shares owned outright (directly or indirectly), vested RSUs or DSUs.
 Shares that do not count toward meeting the stock ownership requirements include unexercised stock options.
-As of September 30, 2017, all of our non-employee directors, with the exception of Ms. Heine (who joined our Board in April 2017) and Mr. McCormick (who joined our Board in December 2015) have attained the minimum level of ownership set forth in the guidelines.
-With respect to our executive officers, Messrs.
-Maharaj (whose holdings as of September 30, 2017, were approximately 8.6 times his base salary),
+As of September 30, 2019, all of our non-employee directors and all of our executive officers have attained the minimum level of ownership set forth in the guidelines, with the exception of Mr. Greaney (who joined our company in November 2016), Ms. Sides (who joined our company in November 2018), and Mr. Sutton (who joined our company in January 2016).
+We believe that our executives are continuing to make satisfactory progress towards the minimum level of ownership set forth in the guidelines.